Skip to main content

 Electrical/Electronic Engineering Technician

-Electrical and electronics engineering technicians help the engineers design and develop instruments such as computers, communication equipment, medical motoring devices, navigational equipment, and other electrical and electronic equipment and devices.
+Electrical and electronics engineering technicians help the engineers design and develop instruments such as computers, communication equipment, medical monitoring devices, navigational equipment, and other electrical and electronic equipment.

 Engineering Technician-Instrumentation

-An engineering technician who specializes in instrumentation is responsible for planning, installing, monitoring and maintaining control systems and machinery within various manufacturing environments.
-They often work with control processes that use sensors to provide feedback.
+These professionals are responsible for planning, installing, monitoring, and maintaining control systems and machinery within various manufacturing environments.
+They often work with sensors and controls that give them feedback on their instruments.

 Computer Network Technician

-If you want to get a taste for Electrical and Computer Engineering, start with one of the following degree-specific courses:
+If you are interested in Electrical and Computer Engineering, start with one of the following major-specific courses

 Related Majors